-There are various camp locator organizations found on the Internet, such as the Alberta Camping Association, www.albertacamping.com, where parents can investigate a variety of camps.
-Talk among friends and family members to find out about different camps for your child.
-You can also check with local sources like the newspaper, family magazines, and parks and recreation offices in your community.
+There are various camp locator organizations such as the Alberta Camping Association, albertacamping.com, where you can research a variety of accredited sleepover camps.
+Ask extended family and friends if they have any recommendations on a great sleep-away camp.
+You can also research local resources like family magazines (like this one, which has a comprehensive online Summer Camp & Program Guide), church organizations, and parks and recreation offices in your community.

-It is important for your child to be part of the selection process in order for them to be on board with the choice.
+It is important for your child to be part of the camp selection process in order for them to be on board with the choice.
 What special interests does your child have?
-Explore different camp websites, pamphlets and brochures with your child.
+Explore different camp websites, pamphlets, and brochures with your child.
 Have discussions with your child about what their goals are for camp.
-What do they want to do and get from camp?
+What do they want to do and get out of camp?
 “When children are involved, even in a small way in the decision-making process, they will experience increased feelings of control,” says Sileo.
 They will be more comfortable with the final decision.

-Check out the camp with your child and speak with the camp director to get a feel for the camp culture.
-“Visit the camp and look for cleanliness of facilities and interaction with a child, find out how the staff is selected and what criteria is used,” says Jerry Huncosky, President and CEO, Frost Valley YMCA.
+Check out a camp with your child and speak with the camp director to get a feel for the camp culture.
+“Visit the camp and look for cleanliness of facilities and interaction with a child.
+Find out how the staff is selected and what criteria is used,” advises Jerry Huncosky, President and CEO of Frost Valley YMCA.

 It is common for most kids to experience homesickness at some time during their camp stay.
 Before camp, talk with your kid and let them know that it’s okay to miss home and the family.
 “Children often feel they are the only ones experiencing a negative feeling,” says Sileo.
 This gives them permission and helps the adjustment.